-When your advisor is not available and you need immediate assistance, let the OASIS staff know, and we will get you the help you need.
+When your advisor is not available and you need immediate assistance, let the CASA staff know, and we will get you the help you need.

 Do I have the same advisor every year?

-Entering first-year students, sophomores, and transfers who do not have a faculty advisor are assigned an advisor within OASIS.
+Entering first-year students, sophomores, and transfers who do not have a faculty advisor are assigned a first year advisor.
 In most cases, when you have completed most (if not all) of your general education classes and your schedule consists of classes primarily for your major, you are transitioned to an advisor in your major program.

 Can I change my advisor?

-Entering first-year students, sophomores, and transfers who have not yet been assigned an advisor in their major are assigned an advisor within OASIS.
+Entering first-year students, sophomores, and transfers who have not yet been assigned an advisor in their major are assigned a first year advisor within CASA.
 This is based on the student’s last name (alphabetically) and/or by major.
 If you feel you need to change advisors, you are encouraged to discuss this situation with your advisor to work out an appropriate solution.
 Advisor assignments are made to keep each advisor’s workload balanced, and requests for changes will need to be considered in this light.

 In most cases, when you have completed most (if not all) of your general education classes and your schedule consists of classes primarily for your major, you are transitioned to a faculty advisor in your major program.

 Can my advisor tell my parents what courses I am taking?

 In accordance with protections extended by FERPA, your advisor may be able to discuss your class schedule with your parents ONLY with your signed, written permission.
 You must specifically request that your advisor speak with your parent(s), and you must specify what information can be discussed, and within what timeframe.
 Generally, your advisor will encourage you to discuss your schedule with your parents directly.
 If parents call or contact the advisor independent of the student, or without a signed release on file, the parent will be encouraged to talk to the student directly and reminded of the FERPA limitations.